 We cover 3 hours of one-on-one counseling services during your first year that you receive medical nutrition therapy services under Medicare (this includes our plan, any other Medicare Advantage plan, or Original Medicare), and 2 hours each year after that.
-If your condition, treatment, or diagnosis changes, you may be able to receive more hours of treatment with a physician's order.
-A physician must prescribe these services and renew their order yearly if your treatment is needed into the next calendar year.
+If your condition, treatment, or diagnosis changes, you may be able to receive more hours of treatment covered, you will pay the cost of the services received as described throughout this benefit chart.

-Medicare Diabetes Prevention Program (MDPP)
+When your inpatient stay is not

-MDPP services will be covered for eligible Medicare beneficiaries under all Medicare health plans.
+There is no coinsurance, copayment, or deductible for members eligible for Medicare-covered medical nutrition therapy services.

-MDPP is a structured health behavior change intervention that provides practical training in long-term dietary change, increased physical activity, and problem-solving strategies for overcoming challenges to sustaining weight loss and a healthy lifestyle.
+What you must pay when you get Services that are covered for you these services with a physician's order.
+A physician must prescribe these services and PCP's Office renew their order yearly if your treatment is needed into the next calendar Specialist's Office Outpatient Hospital year.
+Medicare Diabetes Prevention Program (MDPP) In-Network: There is no coinsurance, MDPP services will be covered for eligible Medicare beneficiaries under all copayment, or deductible for the Medicare health plans.
+MDPP benefit.
+MDPP is a structured health behavior change intervention that provides Out-of-Network: practical training in long-term dietary change, increased physical activity, \$0 copayment and problem-solving strategies for overcoming challenges to sustaining MDPP Supplier weight loss and a healthy lifestyle.